 You are exempt from the regulations unless providing activities to non-students.
 However, your school's safety management should follow the good practice standard benchmarked by industry.

 ⟹ Information for schools (Worksafe NZ)

-A contractor can provide services to your school without being registered as long as he/she is supporting your programme under your safety management plan.
-If a contractor provides the school with an activity (as opposed to just expertise to support the school programme) they need to be a registered provider.
+A contractor can provide services to your school without being registered as long as he/she is supporting your program under your safety management plan.
+If a contractor provides the school with an activity, rather than expertise to support the school programme, they need to be a registered provider.